 How deep can a Simple Pump pump from?

-Because of Simple Pump’s lever arm design, materials and superior manufacture, the average person can comfortably pump from deep wells, from as for down as 325 feet static water level — for the common configuration of hand-pumping up to ground level, at ambient pressure (e.g., into a bucket).
+Because of Simple Pump’s lever arm design, materials, and superior manufacture, the average person can comfortably pump from deep wells, from as far down as 325 feet static water level — for the common configuration of hand-pumping up to ground level, at ambient pressure (e.g., into a bucket).
 This is much further down than any of our competitors.

-The maximum for a particular well is determined by the combination of several factors, including whether pumping into a pressurized plumbing system or using manual or motor to power.
+The maximum pumping distance for a particular well is determined by the combination of several factors, including whether pumping into a pressurized plumbing system, manually pumping, or motorized pumping.
 When using a Motor, the maximum supported depth also depends on the capacity of the pump cylinder used, and the voltage at which it is run.
 (We will also advise you on these parameters when you submit your request for a quote.)

 To explain some of these interlocking limits, we need to explain the concept of “TOTAL HEAD”.